netsoftacademy/50DaysofDevOPs/2024/day46/README.md

-## Day 46 Deploy a Project Webapp Applications with help of Jenkins Pipeline, GitHub and Docker
+## Day 46 (Project 1) Deploy a Project Webapp Applications with help of Jenkins Pipeline, GitHub and Docker

   - Introduction of the Project
   - Working of Project, How it works